polylang/polylang/readme.txt

 * Fix sticky posts showed for all languages when the admin language filter is active #469
 * Fix a performance issue on the pages list
 * Fix dependency to jQuery Migrate removed from WP 5.5 #539
+* Fix: output secure cookie when using a cache plugin and ssl #542
+* Fix the possibility to create 2 terms with the same name in the same language, without specifying the second slug.
+* Fix sticky posts appearing 2 times in WP 5.5

 = 2.7.4 ( 2020-06-29) =